Impact of fluctuations on particle systems described by Dean-Kawasaki-type equations: Brownian particles with nonlocal density-dependent diffusivity: Model III

 As in previous cases, we analyze the influence of fluctuations in the model with spatially non-local, density-dependent diffusivity.
 To proceed, we assume a specific form for the diffusivity functional and, similarly to the previous model, we take $D(\rho_G)= D_0 ( \rho_G/(L^2\rho_0))^p$, where $D_0$ is a positive constant with dimensions of diffusivity.
 The nondimensional version of the DKTE is now

-\cite{Lopez2006} studied this type of dynamics both neglecting fluctuations, and in an equivalent particle system.
-In both cases, the most relevant feature was that, in two spatial dimensions, density shows spatially periodic patterns of hexagonal symmetry if $p$ is large enough.
+Ref. \cite{Lopez2006} studied this type of dynamics both neglecting fluctuations and in an equivalent particle system.
+In both cases, the most relevant feature was that, in two spatial dimensions, density shows spatially periodic cluster patterns of hexagonal symmetry if $p$ is large enough.
 Our focus here is to analyze, in two dimensions, this behavior in the framework of the DKTE, and compare it with the particle and the deterministic descriptions.
 To this end we perform numerical simulations of the three frameworks.
 Numerical details are in the Appendix.

+In Fig.\,\ref{fig:model3snap} we show long-time density distributions from this model III.
+For $p= 6.5$ we have statistically homogeneous distributions, while for $p =8.0$ spatially periodic cluster patterns develop in the DKTE, its deterministic version, and in the particle simulations.

-The characterization of the emerging spatially periodic patterns is carried out using the structure function, whose peaks indicate the presence of periodic structures.
+The characterization of the emerging spatially periodic patterns is carried out using the structure function, whose peaks at particular wavenumbers indicate the presence of periodic structures with that periodicity.
 The structure function for the continuum system is computed as the modulus of the Fourier transform of the steady-state normalized density and then averaged spherically and over time.
 For particles it is computed as $\left< |\sum_i |e^{\bk \cdot \bx_i (t)}|^2/N^2 \right>$, where $\bx_i (t)$ is the position of particle $i$, $\bk$ is a twodimensional wave vector, and the average indicates a spherical average over the wave vectors with modulus $k$, a temporal average in the steady state, and an average over many different realizations.
-Well-developed spatially periodic patterns are associated with pronounced peaks in the structure function.
+Well-developed spatially periodic patterns of period $l$ are associated with pronounced peaks in the structure function at wavenumbers $|{\bf k}|=2\pi/l$.

-In Fig.\,\ref{fig:model3} we plot the height of the peak of the structure function in terms of the parameter $p$ for a systems of $N=10000$ and $N=20000$ particles (remember this is a 2d system at difference of the previous sections).
+In Fig.\,\ref{fig:model3} we plot the height of the peak of the structure function in terms of the parameter $p$ for systems of $N=10000$ and $N=20000$ particles (remember this is a 2d system at difference of the previous sections).
 The transitions are observed at a critical value of $p_c$ which is $7.6$ for the deterministic case, $7.3$ for the particles and $6.8$ for the DKTE.
-The value of $p_c$ for the deterministic case can be calculated via linear stability analysis of the homogeneous solution \cite{Lopez2006}.
+The value of $p_c$ for the deterministic case coincides with the one calculated via linear stability analysis of the homogeneous solution \cite{Lopez2006}.